Products are chosen independently by our editors. Purchases made through our links may earn us a commission.

 Field of view: 130 degrees

-Compatibility: Works with Google Assistant and Amazon Alexa
+Compatibility: Wi-Fi, Bluetooth, works with Google Assistant and Amazon Alexa

 There are a few downsides.
 The battery isn't removable, so you must pull down the entire camera to recharge it.
-The seven-month battery life is on par with other cameras, but it could be more or less dependent on how many motion events it captures.
+The seven-month battery life is on par with other cameras, but it could be higher or lower depending on how many motion events it captures.

 Despite its sturdy magnetic base, it’s easy to reach and pull the camera down, so mount it up high.
-If your camera is stolen, Google will replace it for free.
+If your camera is stolen, Google will replace it at no cost.

 This camera, which works with Google Assistant and Amazon Alexa, is reliable, accurate, versatile, and secure.
 It offers a fantastic range of smart features for free, multiple installation options, and a competitive price tag, making it our best overall pick for outdoor home security cameras.